TheWilley/Gemini-Web-Interface/README.md

 ## Usage

+> [!CAUTION]
+> Do not upload the build site to any public domain, as your API key is exposed in the compiled Javascript.

 Before proceeding, rename `.env.example` to `.env` and set the `VITE_GEMINI_API_KEY` variable to your API key.
 You can get one on [Google's dev platform](https://ai.google.dev/gemini-api/docs/api-key).

 ```